waldirio/rho/doc/source/man.rst

   Contains the path of the file that contains the vault password.
 The vault password is the password that controls access to the encrypted Rho data such as authentication and network profiles, scan data, and other information.
 If you do not have a file to use as the value for this option, do not use the option.
 You are then prompted to enter the vault password or to create a new vault password if one does not exist.
 At any time, you can save this password in a file such as a text file.
 You can then use the --vault option in subsequent Rho commands.
 Because the encrypted Rho data could contain sensitive information, make sure that this vault password file is stored in a location that has limited access.

-The information in an authentication profile, such as a password, sudo password, SSH keys, or even the user name, might change.
+The information in an authentication profile, such as a password, sudo password, SSH keys, or even the username, might change.
 For example, network security might require passwords to be updated every few months.
 Use the ``rho auth edit`` command to change the SSH credential information in an authentication profile.
 The parameters for ``rho auth edit`` are the same as those for ``rho auth add``.

 **rho auth edit --name=** *name* **--username=** *username* **(--password | --sshkeyfile=** *key_file* **)** **[--sudo-password]** **[--vault=** *vault_file* **]**

 Listing and Showing Authentication Profiles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``rho auth list`` command returns the details for every authentication profile that is configured for Rho.
-This output includes the name, user name, password, SSH keyfile and sudo password for each entry.
+This output includes the name, username, password, SSH keyfile and sudo password for each entry.
 Passwords are masked if provided, if not, they will appear as ``null``.

 **rho auth list [--vault=** *vault_file* **]**